Biography of this

 When I was young I was strange.
 Then I grew up, and became deranged.
 No. Just kidding...

 Geez, how can I make this simple?
 I'll try.
 Well, my name is Natalie Marie Rose Guedes.
 I go by my second middle name, Rose, and I'm often called "Rosie" by friends and family.
-I am a passionate 32 year old wife, mother of two wonderful sons ages 9 and 11, music producer, artist, artivist and advocate.
+I am a passionate 32 year old mother of two wonderful sons ages 9 and 11, music producer, artist, artivist and advocate.
 I live in Victoria B.C, Canada.
-I am battling a serious and debilitating complex connective tissue disorder, which is a genetic condition known as Ehlers-Danlos syndrome.
-I am doing my best to rise above all the painful challenges that come with this illness, and that especially includes pursuing my dream, my music, no matter what.
+Unfortunately I'm battling a debilitating complex connective tissue disorder, which is a genetic condition known as Ehlers-Danlos syndrome.
+I am doing my best to rise above all the painful challenges that come with this illness, and that especially includes pursuing my dream, my music, no matter what, and whatever else life may bring.
+I hold my dreams close and have my bucket list ;) I am determined to try, through my journey as an artist, to make some of these dreams a reality.

-The stage name represents not giving up on your dreams, and what you feel is your purpose - no matter what.
+My stage name.
+"Dreamerqueen" as one word like that, sort of represents vehemently refusing to give up on your dreams, and what you feel is your purpose - no matter what barriers lie before you.
 It's a bit of ironic, even satirical antithesis, to what would be expected of the name.
 Which is why it can be deep and serious, and light and fun, simultaneously!

 I just knew I had to materialize this into an album.
-It wasn't easy at all.
-I worked to get 'better enough' after a scary and brutal bout which wound me down to concerning low body weight, and eventually in the hospital, back in 2016.
+It wasn't easy.
+I worked to get 'better enough' after a scary and brutal bout which wound me down to a concerning low body weight, and eventually in the hospital, in 2016.
 I barely survived through.
-I worked hard to 'nurse myself' back, through some new meds that I found were needed, learning about herbal tea preparations, very gentle physio, getting back out for walks etc. I was able to arrive at a place where I was about half-stronger.
+I worked hard to get myself back, through some new meds that I found were needed, learning about herbal tea preparations, prescription digestive enzymes, very gentle physio, getting back out for walks etc. I was able to arrive at a place where I was about half-stronger.
 I had hit a 'grace period' over this last summer, where I thought I could really do this.
 I seized that opportunity.

 From the time I reconnected with Eric (we were actually acquainted in high school when he was the lead singer of a band I liked - Victoria is not too big a place) I knew that he would be the perfect person to co-produce this album with.
 It is hard to find words to describe Erics' uniquely intricate talent and honed skills, but I myself like to call it "wizardry."
 He uses a perfect combination of creativity, technical skill, and he can think well outside the box.
 He knows just how to push the limits and create new hybrids from previous 'favourites', and has always understood my visions regarding this.
 I knew Eric was the right person to help me materialize my vision.
 In early august 2017, we had a meeting with Ellen, and from there, we had the green light to go.

 After a few talks and planning, we began.
-I built my visions from scratch on Logic 10, recorded the vocals, took several production notes, and then sent them over to Eric, so he could perform what I like to call this "wizardry."
+I built my visions from scratch on Logic 10, recorded the vocals, took several production notes, and then sent them over to Eric, so he could perform that "wizardry."
 We went through several versions of each song, back and forth, in tandem, as it all developed.
 I pushed my limits to do it, but I was fierce in spite of it all, and so here it is.
-Here it is, Live To Dream.
+Here it is.
+Here is Live To Dream.

 My mission, when it comes to my music, allows me to both play and have fun, and make a difference.
-I am a multi-faceted, admittedly eccentric, creative, strong willed and highly empathic person.
+I am a multi-faceted, admittedly eccentric, creative, strong willed, determined, empathic person.
 I am a truth seeker, always wanting to know the "why", and have been that way since I was really little.
-I think a little differently - I'm an analytical but creative and fluid thinker.
-In fact I am diagnosed on the autistic spectrum (asperger syndrome, to be specific.)
+I think and process a little differently.
+I'm analytical yet very creative and fluid thinking.
+In fact I am diagnosed on the autistic spectrum (Asperger syndrome, to be specific.)
+This can bring gifts, and also, make things really tough.

 Since 2011 I have been involved in the adult autistic community and in doing my part to educate by sharing my reflections and experiences with autism from my own human point of view, through blogs and YouTube.
 My work here, as blogger "A Girl Outside The Box" and later, vlogger "Girl Outside", was well received by many.
 It was an intense, sometimes tumultuous journey that was both wondrous and painful, because it also attracted bullies, trolls and ignorant, harsh critics even in my own personal life.
-I didn't realize, at that time, what I would endure coming 'out of the closet' so openly, as an autistic woman.
+I didn't realize, at that time, what I would endure coming 'out of the closet' so openly, as a woman on the autistic spectrum (diagnosed asperger syndrome.)

 The 'battle' to defend this tended to weigh on me emotionally, and heavily divert me from my music art, which I needed to balance me properly.
 So it was a real double edged sword.
 For this reason, I have mostly closed that chapter.
 But I am glad to have helped many people in the way I did, at the time.
 I have left the better of my work as "Girl Outside" up available on social media...and though Girl Outside is over, I will always, to some degree anyway, be an advocate for autistic people and autism related matters.
 I'll always be an autistic person, of course - this never changes because it's part of who I am.
 A positive is that there have been some advances made, in terms of autism awareness, and this continues to develop, though we have a ways to go.